KATE KORTUM

 In just a few years, Kortum has performed on some of the most iconic stages in jazz, including the Newport Jazz Festival, SXSW, Birdland, Blue Note, Mezzrow, Dizzy’s Club, and Jazz at Lincoln Center with the world-renowned Jazz at Lincoln Center Orchestra.
 Her collaborations include working with Cyrille Aimée, Bryan Carter, Peter Bernstein, Emmet Cohen, and Wynton Marsalis.
 A recipient of multiple DownBeat Magazine and National YoungArts awards, she continues to solidify her place as one of the most exciting young voices in jazz.

-Alongside her solo career, Kate Kortum is a member of The Sunhouse Singers, a New York-based vocal trio that has been turning heads since their move to Harlem in 2023.
+Alongside her solo career, Kate Kortum is a member of The Sunhouse Singers, a New York-based vocal trio that has been turning heads since their move to NYC in 2023.
 Alongside vocalists June Cavlan and Joie Bianco, the trio draws inspiration from Jon Hendricks, The Andrews Sisters, Gene Puerling, and Cécile McLorin Salvant.
 Together, they have been featured with artists such as Bryan Carter, Charlie Rosen, Emmet Cohen, and Benny Benack III, and have performed at Birdland, Mezzrow, The Django, The Blue Note, and Dizzy’s Club.
 With a debut album slated for 2025, The Sunhouse Singers are poised to become a vibrant new force in the New York jazz scene.

 With her combination of virtuosity, interpretative depth, and a forward-thinking approach to the jazz tradition, Kate Kortum is redefining what it means to be a modern jazz vocalist.